dnguyen800/dnguyen800.github.io/_posts/2019-04-14-streaming-media-services.md

 <ul class="alt">
   <li>Home Assistant <a href="https://www.home-assistant.io/components/spotify/">Spotify</a> and <a href="https://www.home-assistant.io/components/plex/">Plex</a> components</li>
-  <li>Plex does not support <a href="https://forums.plex.tv/t/plex-stream-to-amazon-echo-groups-multiple-echo-devices-at-once/339113">multi-room audio</a> with Amazon Echo.</li>
+  <li>Plex does not support <a href="https://forums.plex.tv/t/plex-stream-to-amazon-echo-groups-multiple-echo-devices-at-once/339113">multi-room audio</a> with Amazon Echo speakers.</li>
   <li>Following the steps of the <a href="https://arstechnica.com/gadgets/2017/12/amazon-music-ends-mp3-upload-support-will-end-music-storage-service-in-2019/">Amazon Music shutdown</a>, Google Play Music will be <a href="https://arstechnica.com/gadgets/2018/05/youtube-music-will-replace-google-play-music-but-wont-kill-user-uploads/">shutting down</a> and replaced by Youtube Music.</li>
   <li>Plex Media Server <a href="https://community.home-assistant.io/t/community-hass-io-add-on-plex-media-server/54383">hass.io addon</a> if you want to run the server on a Raspberry Pi with Home Assistant.
 There are storage limitations as you cannot connect external devices to Hass.io.</li>
   <li>Phlex <a href="https://community.home-assistant.io/t/community-hass-io-add-on-phlex/70378">Hass.io addon</a> adds Google Assistant capabilities to Plex.
 Requires the <a href="https://github.com/d8ahazard/Cast.bundle">Cast.bundle</a> Plex addon to be installed.</li>